opensourcefeed/opensourcefeed.github.io/distribution-zorin.md

   Zorin OS 12 Core : "https://distroscreens.blogspot.com/2016/12/zorin-os-12-core-screenshots.html"
 ---

 **Zorin OS** is a good choice for people migrating from other proprietary operating systems like Microsoft Windows and macOS.
 It combines solid Ubuntu base with a custom desktop environment called Zorin Desktop.
-The Zorin Desktop can be customized to mimic the looks of a range of other desktop environments and operating systems like GNOME 2, GNOME 3, macOS, Windows classic, Windows 7 ..etc.
+The Zorin Desktop can be customized to mimic the looks other desktop environments and operating systems like GNOME 2, GNOME 3, macOS, Windows classic, Windows 7 ..etc.

-Zorin OS also ships a nice collection of themes which resembles other proprietary operating systems.
+Zorin OS also ships a nice collection of layouts and themes which resembles other proprietary operating systems.
 It provides tools to easily switch between different layouts, browsers, and themes.

+There are multiple flavors of Zorin OS.
+Zorin OS Lite is for older computers with limited resources.
+Zorin OS Education edition is for students and teachers.
+Zorin OS Pro Edition is a paid edition includes additional layouts and applications.
+Zorin OS Core edition is trimmed down version of Pro edition for those who can not afford the Pro edition.